 Using templates is a quick and easy way for small businesses to standardize their payroll processes.
 Automatic and preformatted calculations can save you time by allowing you to make changes based on your specific needs.
 Deciding what information to include in the templates can raise questions about payroll policies, especially if you are starting a new business.
 It is essential to define strategies and train staff in rules and options.
 When you select the templates and start using them, try:

 - Accuracy: after adjusting a template that suits your business, check all the information included to make sure nothing is left off.
 The templates should be easy to understand and use for employees, so keep it simple and only include fields to enter vital information.

-- Efficiency: will the template increase productivity, saving time and money, or merely adding a trace of paper?
+- Efficiency: will the template increase productivity, save time and money, or merely add a trace of paper?
 Be sure to choose pay models that are compatible with your workflow.

 - Customization: Payroll templates are suitable for various configurations, but can be particularly useful for small businesses that do not need more complex payroll systems.
 Even small companies can vary widely by location, industry, and size; therefore, adjusting the templates according to their specific situation will provide optimized tools that can be adjusted according to changes in their activity over time.

 You must choose the payroll template that best suits your business, and continually pursuing it is even more critical.
 Choose a template that allows you to easily monitor the start and end dates of the payment cycle and payment dates, so you never lose your paycheck and run your salary at an inappropriate time.